Enabling Learning Environment

 As there are multiple perspectives, we narrow them to only 3 suggestions and explore each one.
 Over the week we write out theories, make posters with computers, and examine the cause of this scene.
 If you haven’t guessed it already, we have reenacted parts of the Jack and the Beanstalk story.

-Specialist classes is also involved; in French/Arabic lessons, we explore the names of the items, in PE we learn how we can climb the beanstalk, in Art we create a stronger beanstalk, and through social studies we learn about the origins of the story.
+Specialist classes are also involved: in French/German/Arabic lessons, we explore the names of the items, in PE we learn how we can climb the beanstalk, in Art, Design and Technology we create a stronger beanstalk, and through social studies we learn about the origins of the story.
 So, what have the children learned?
 Teamwork, Math skills, Physics, Science, Vocabulary, negotiation techniques, graphics, History, and inquiry to name a few.

 Years of research have proven that children learn best through experiences, and that’s what GISC is providing to our geniuses.